-In Saudi Arabia, drilling results during 2013 allowed assessment of our four granted Exploration Licences ("ELs"), with two being upgraded and two being relinquished in May 2014.
-We currently await certain ELs to be granted so that we can progress to drilling certain very prospective targets already identified from surface sampling and reconnaissance by KEFI Minerals, as well as historical mine workings in some areas.
+In Saudi Arabia, drilling results during 2013 have highlighted the quality of the granted Exploration Licences ("ELs").
+The Company continues to wait for more ELs to be granted so that it can progress to drilling very prospective targets already identified from surface sampling and reconnaissance by KEFI Minerals, as well as historical mine workings in some areas.

-In Ethiopia, we are evaluating the potential of ELs near Tulu Kapi and have already commenced trenching and RC drilling on high priority targets.
+In Ethiopia, the potential of ELs near Tulu Kapi have been evaluated and the trenching and RC drilling on high priority targets have already commenced.